Managing difficult behaviour

 Fostering is a challenging and important role.
 It changes children’s lives, but it can make many and varied demands on foster carers.
 Some of the challenges arise from children presenting behaviours that can be difficult to deal with.

-Managing difficult behaviour aims to provide foster carers with new skills to help them manage a child’s behaviour and improve their relationship with him or her.
+Managing difficult behaviour provides foster carers with new skills to help them manage a child’s behaviour and improve their relationship with them.
 It is full of useful tips, case examples and exercises.

 The training outlined in Managing difficult behaviour is based on the Fostering changes programme set up at the Maudsley Hospital in London.